apache/pekko/docs/src/main/paradox/persistence-query.md

 @@@ note

-When referring to **Materialized Views** in Akka Persistence think of it as "some persistent storage of the result of a Query".
+When referring to **Materialized Views** in Pekko Persistence think of it as "some persistent storage of the result of a Query".
 In other words, it means that the view is created once, in order to be afterwards queried multiple times, as in this format it may be more efficient or interesting to query it (instead of the source events directly).